Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Experiments

-In the first experiment, we compared the performance of {\IVA}, {\IVAconv}, {\swIVA} and {\swIVAconv} using three types of initialization approaches, simple initialization shown in Algorithm~3, blind single-state initialization, and spatially guided initialization.
-Figure~\ref{exp:init} shows FWSSNRs of enhanced signals.
+In the first experiment, we compared the performances of {\IVA}, {\IVAconv}, {\swIVA} and {\swIVAconv} using three types of initialization techniques, simple initialization in Algorithm~3, blind single-state initialization, and spatially guided initialization.
+Figure~\ref{exp:init} shows the FWSSNRs of the enhanced signals.

-First, comparing the results with {\swIVA} ($J=2$) and {\IVA} ($J=1$) in (a) and (b), {\swIVA} greatly outperformed {\IVA} when using the spatially guided initialization in all cases.
-Also, {\swIVA} using the blind single-state initialization outperformed {\IVA} using the simple initialization after the initialization steps finished.
-In contrast, {\swIVA} underperformed {\IVA} when using the simple initialization for the 2ch case.
-Next, comparing the results using {\swIVA} ($J=2$), the spatially guided initialization largely outperformed the others, and the blind single-state initialization was the second best.
-It might be worth noting that the spatially guided initialization was also very effective for {\IVA} ($J=1$).
-As for {\swIVAconv}, we can confirm the same tendency in (c) and (d).
+First, comparing the results with {\swIVA} ($J=2$) and {\IVA} ($J=1$) when using the spatially guided initialization, {\swIVA} greatly outperformed {\IVA} in both (a) and (b). {Also, {\swIVA} with blind single-state initialization shows a clear performance jump between 25 and 30 updates of separation matrices when the single-state initialization steps finished, and in the following updates it substantially outperformed {\IVA} and {\IVAconv} using the simple initialization.} In contrast, {\swIVA} underperformed {\IVA} with the simple initialization for the 2-ch case.
+Next, comparing the results using {\swIVA} ($J=2$), the spatially guided initialization largely outperformed the others, and the blind single-state initialization was second.
+Note that spatially guided initialization was also very effective for {\IVA} ($J=1$).
+As for {\swIVAconv}, we confirmed the identical tendency in (c) and (d).

-These results clearly show the importance of the initialization for {\swIVA} and {\swIVAconv}.
-Without appropriate initialization, the switching mechanism may degrade the performance.
-With the proposed initialization techniques, in contrast, the switching mechanism substantially and consistently improved the performance better than the case without the switching mechanism.
-The blind single-state initialization made {\swIVA} and {\swIVAconv} work effectively based only on blind processing, and the spatially guided initialization further improved the performance based on NN-based mask estimation.
+These results clearly show the importance of the initialization of {\swIVA} and {\swIVAconv}.
+Without appropriate initialization, the switching mechanism might degrade the performance.
+With our proposed initialization techniques, in contrast, the switching mechanism substantially and consistently improved the performance more than without it. {These results also suggest that the permutation alignment was robustly kept once it was appropriately initialized although it was not guaranteed.} The blind single-state initialization helped {\swIVA} and {\swIVAconv} work effectively based only on blind processing, and the spatially guided initialization further improved performance based on NN-based mask estimation.

-We use the spatially guided initialization as a default configuration in Table~\ref{tab:configs} in the following.
+Below we used spatially guided initialization as a default configuration in Table~\ref{tab:configs}.